Bro. Do you even bake?

 Dissolve 20g of salt in 50g of water.
 Use a salt with lots of minerals, like sea salt or even plain ‘ole iodized.
 Pour the salt water over the dough, and repeatedly pinch to incorporate.

 This dough is about 71% hydrated, ignoring that first tablespoon of starter.
-This dough is relatively stiff, especially compared with the trendy overly-hydrated recipes.
+And the dough is relatively stiff, especially compared with the trendy overly-hydrated recipes.

 Fermentation